 - Charging large lithium batteries: It is not allowed to charge electric scooters or larger lithium batteries on board the train.

 - Bicycles are to be disassembled or folded and stored in a bicycle bag before embarking (maximum dimensions 140x85x30 cm, maximum weight 25 kg including both bicycle and bag).
-The bag must be placed on a vacant floor space as instructed by the onboard staff.
-The bag must not portrude into the aisle or block doors.
+The bag must be placed on vacant floor space as instructed by the onboard staff.
+The bag must not protrude into the aisle or block doors.

-- Larger musical instruments (e.g. double bass) are to be stored in an instrument case and placed on a vacant floor space as instructed by the onboard staff.
+- Larger musical instruments (e.g. double bass) are to be stored in an instrument case and placed on vacant floor space as instructed by the onboard staff.